-Astilbe Fanal produces deep, garnet red flowers in June and July!
-It looks beautiful, displaying its red flowers in the shade garden.
+Astilbe Fanal produces vibrant pink flowers in June and July!
+It looks beautiful, displaying its pink flowers in the shade garden.
 Especially showy when planted in large groups surrounded by smaller, white-flowering plants.
 The darkest red and latest blooming of all astilbe flowers.

 Combine this red astilbe with Golden Japanese forest grass in the shade garden for an unbelievable effect.
 Cut the flowers for bouquets and arrangements for long-lasting color.